gentoosiast/nodejs-aws-shop-backend/README.md

 `GET /products`

-The response from the lambda returns full array of products (mock data used and stored in Product Service).
+The response from the lambda returns full array of products (data stored in DynamoDB).

 `POST /products`